 In addition to being unconstitutional, Chevron is profoundly undemocratic.
 The real-world harms to the American people flowing from the administrative excesses it has enabled cannot be overstated.
-As a practical matter, Chevron provided the pathway for bureaucrats housed within a warren of extraconstitutional administrative bodies to enforce unpopular policies, by claiming "force of law," where no such law was ever enacted by Congress.
-This practice, which burdens businesses and restricts individual liberty, without fair notice of what the law prohibits or requires, should not be allowed to stand.
+As a practical matter, Chevron provided the pathway for unelected administrative officials housed within a warren of extraconstitutional administrative bodies to enforce unpopular policies, by claiming "force of law," where no such law was ever enacted by Congress.